weingrill/RoboTel/docs/manual.rst

 observation.
 To enable manual operation:
 * Turn the power switch on the main panel to "ON".
 * Press "START" to start the hydraulic system.
+* Turn the brake clearance to "ON".
 * On the pendant control turn the manual key switch to "ON".

 The manual operation overrides any remote command.

 The selector switch (1-15) enables the individual components on the telescope.
+It is advised to leave the manual switch in "OFF" position, while turning the selector.
+Moving the selector fast in manual operation may cause drive errors.
 If not otherwise noted, these general rules apply for all selections:
 * "ENABLE" enables the drive.
 * "RESET" disables the drive or resets the error.